2023 Most Popular Theology & Religious Vocations Master's Degree Schools in Maryland

 The following schools top our list of the Most Popular Theology & Religious Vocations Master's Degree Colleges.

-Our analysis found Mount St Mary’s University to be the most popular school for theology and religious vocations students who want to pursue a master’s degree in Maryland.
-The Mount is a small private not-for-profit school located in the town of Emmitsburg.
+Our 2023 rankings named Mount St Mary’s University the most popular school in Maryland for theology and religious vocations students working on their master’s degree.
+The Mount is a small private not-for-profit school located in the fringe town of Emmitsburg.

 About 60% of the students majoring in theology and religious vocations at the school are women while 40% are male.

-Full Theology & Religious Vocations at Loyola University Maryland Report
+Read full report on Theology & Religious Vocations at Loyola University Maryland

 Full Theology & Religious Vocations at Washington Adventist University Report

-Out of the 4 schools in Maryland that were part of this year’s ranking, Maple Springs Baptist Bible College and Seminary landed the # 4 spot on the list.
-Located in the suburb of Capitol Heights, Maple Springs Baptist Bible College and Seminary is a private not-for-profit school with a small student population.
+The in-demand master’s degree programs at Maple Springs Baptist Bible College and Seminary helped the school earn the #4 place on this year’s ranking of the most popular theology and religious vocations schools in Maryland.
+Located in the suburb of Capitol Heights, Maple Springs Baptist Bible College and Seminary is a private not-for-profit college with a fairly small student population.

 Explore all the Most Popular Theology & Religious Vocations Colleges in the Middle Atlantic Area or other specific states within that region.